medplum/medplum/packages/docs/docs/integration/log-streaming.md

 :::

-Medplum can be configured to stream service logs to your existing log management tools, liek [SumoLogic](https://www.sumologic.com/), [DataDog](https://www.datadoghq.com/), or [Splunk](https://www.splunk.com/).
+Medplum can be configured to stream service logs to your existing log management tools, like [SumoLogic](https://www.sumologic.com/), [DataDog](https://www.datadoghq.com/), or [Splunk](https://www.splunk.com/).
 Centralizing log management allows for better observability and auditability, and offers real-time analytics capabilities.

 ## Medplum Logs